 Security control system shall be designed, installed, commissioned and serviced by factory trained employees of the security control system manufacturer.

 Materials and equipment shall be catalogued products of manufacturers regularly engaged in production and installation of automatic temperature control systems.
-Materials and equipment used shall be standard components, regularly manufactured for this and/or other systems and not custom designed specially for this Project.
+Materials and equipment used shall be standard components, regularly manufactured for this and/or other systems and not custom designed especially for this Project.
 Systems and components shall have been thoroughly tested, proven in actual use for at least two years, and shall be manufacturer’s latest standard design that complies with specification requirements.

 Security control devices and installation shall be warranted to be free from defects in workmanship and material for a period of one year from date of job acceptance by Owner.
 Any equipment, software, or installation found to be defective during this period shall be repaired or replaced without additional expense to Owner.
 Factory authorized warranty service shall be available on site within 60 minutes of a call for service.